 Save time on the school run by car-pooling with other parents.
 If you share with just one other parent you’ll only need to do the school run for two or three days each week, which will save a lot of time.
 If you’re particularly close with the parent of one of your children’s friends, then you could consider asking if they would be interested in taking turns each day to take care of the children for a couple of hours after school.
 This will keep your child happy as they’re getting to spend extra time with their friends, whilst leaving you free to work.

-Establish work and home spaces
+Establish work and home spaces as a parent

 Establishing separate work and home spaces can be the most difficult part of working from home.
 After all, the whole point of working from home is that your home is your workspace, but this fact makes it more important than ever to establish boundaries between the two parts of your life.
 Picture this scenario: you start your working day and end up getting distracted by any number of things – cleaning, cooking and children – and before you know it, it’s the evening and you’ve procrastinated your way through the majority of your working day.
 Feeling guilty, you then try to make up for lost time by working all night, and so miss out on your family time.